Ranmanuyan/lei_liu.github.io/_pages/publications.md

 ## Book Chapter

 * **Lei Liu**, Marcello Urgo, 2022. <q>Scheduling Remanufacturing Activities for the Repair of Turbine Blades: An Approximate Branch and Bound Approach to Minimize a Risk Measure</q>.
 In: Carrino L., Tolio T. (eds) Selected Topics in Manufacturing.
 Lecture Notes in Mechanical Engineering.
-Springer, Cham. [[link]](https://doi.org/10.1007/978-3-030-82627-7_3)
+Springer. [[link]](https://doi.org/10.1007/978-3-030-82627-7_3)

 ## Conferences
 * **Lei Liu**, Marcello Urgo, <q>A branch and bound approach for stochastic 2-machine flow shop scheduling with rework</q>.